 Phaelle Corrielus, Volunteer Opportunities Coordinator

-As Volunteer Opportunities Coordinator, Phaelle posts and updates volunteer listings, as well as maintaining contact with local organizations.
+As Volunteer Opportunities Coordinator, Phaelle posts and updates volunteer listings, and contacts local organizations about new opportunities.

-Phaelle is currently a junior at Osbourn Park High School, where she is a member of her school’s basketball team.
-Her interests for volunteering sparked when she worked on a project with a group of friends helping those who were homeless.
-Since then, she has participated in different volunteer opportunities throughout her community.
+Phaelle is a junior at Osbourn Park High School, where she is a member of the school basketball team.
+Her interest in volunteering sparked when she worked on a project with a group of friends helping those who were homeless.
+Since then, she has volunteered at many nonprofit organizations in her community.

 Nicolas Ngo, Communications Coordinator

 Nicolas began working with TeensVolunteer.org in September 2020.
-He contacts schools and organizations throughout the Los Angeles area to spread the word about TeensVolunteer.org.
+He contacts schools and organizations throughout the Los Angeles area to spread the word about the site.

 Nicolas is currently a junior attending Temple City High School.
-He is part of the school’s newspaper as well as participating in the school’s peer counseling program, the Peer Listeners.
-He is interested in the STEM field, where he competes in the USA Biology Olympiad and the SkillsUSA medical terminology competition.
+He is part of the school’s newspaper and participates with the school’s peer counseling program, the Peer Listeners.
+He is interested in STEM fields and competes in the USA Biology Olympiad and the SkillsUSA medical terminology competition.

 Olesya Gorbunova, Communications Coordinator

 Olesya is responsible for contacting high schools in order to connect ambitious students with potential volunteer positions.
-She is currently working on extending the efforts of TeensVolunteer to her home state of New York.
+She is currently working on expanding TeensVolunteer.org to her home state of New York.

-Olesya is a junior at Bronxville High School who has been working with TeensVolunteer since February 2021.
+Olesya is a junior at Bronxville High School and started volunteering with TeensVolunteer in February 2021.
 In her community of Bronxville, she is working on educating young children about the dangers of climate change.
 In 2020, her National History Day group placed first in the state of New York.